poppy-project/poppy-docs/README.md

 ## Editing basics
 The source code of the documentation is [hosted on Github](http://github.com/poppy-project/poppy-docs).
 The Github [Fork & Pull workflow](https://help.github.com/articles/using-pull-requests) is used to accept and review changes.

-The documentation uses the [GitBook](https://www.gitbook.com/book/poppy-project/poppy-docs/details) service for publishing the rended website.
+The documentation uses the [GitBook](https://www.gitbook.com/book/poppy-project/poppy-docs/details) service for publishing the rendered website.
 [See more information about how GitBook works](http://help.gitbook.com/).

-The documentation is written in [Markdown mark up language](https://help.github.com/articles/markdown-basics).
+The documentation is written in the [Markdown mark up language](https://help.github.com/articles/markdown-basics).

-You can find any discussions about the contents of the documentation on the [Github issue tracker](https://github.com/poppy-project/poppy-docs/issues).
+You can find discussions about the contents of the documentation on the [Github issue tracker](https://github.com/poppy-project/poppy-docs/issues).

 ## Getting started and prerequisites